lxxxl123/mjt-maven/note/FW.md

 - (n.) the cost of renting a dorm or house or sth else regularly for using them for temporarily
 - (vt.) rent a house

+## residual
+- residual/ri'zi'dʒu'el/:
+  - (adj.) the remaining after something has been used up or done

 ## resilient

 - resilient: be able to happy after sth bad has happened